-Some people don’t seem to be resilient.
-They may struggle to cope when faced with illness and trauma.
-But resilience is not the rare gift of the few.
+Resilience is not the rare gift of the few.
 Ordinary people of all ages have it.
 And those who don’t have it can learn it.

 Traits of resilient people

 People who are resilient tend to have a positive outlook.
 They take control of their own lives.
-When tragedy strikes, they are able to stay balanced and work their way through the setbacks.
-Their attitudes may help protect them from depression and other mental health problems.
+When tragedy strikes, they are better able to stay balanced and work their way through the setbacks.
+If you don't have these traits now, don't worry.
+You can cultivate them.

 Nine ways to become more resilient

 Take action.
-Ask yourself: What can I do to improve this situation?
+Ask yourself: “What can I do to improve this situation?”
 Then do it.
 This can help you regain a sense of control.

 Look beyond the moment.
-During bad times, remind yourself that you will get through this, and in time things will improve.
-Try to focus on the big picture.
+During bad times, remind yourself that you will get through this.
+Remind yourself, “this too, shall pass.”